 BSB30315 Certificate III in Micro Business Operations

 Are you employed full time but thinking about starting your own small business?
 Do you have a great idea and need the know-how to take it from concept to reality?
 This nationally recognised qualification will teach you how to investigate and assess small business opportunities to get you started towards realising your dream.

 You’ll develop the knowledge to create proposals, arrange finances and develop a digital action plan.
 Through the course you’ll also build “real world” skills to establish business networks, and apply critical thinking skills to common challenges in establishing a viable business.

-The qualification is designed for both those looking to launch a new micro business venture, and current business owners who want to formalise their practical knowledge.
+The qualification is designed for both those looking to launch a micro or small business venture, and new small business owners who want to develop their skills for growth.

 |Subject Name||Unit Code||Unit Name||Core/Elective||Duration|